usk92/Floodplain-Inundation-Calculator/README.md

 see [License](LICENSE)

 ## How to cite
-Kaden, U. (2022).
-Floodplain-Inundation-Calculator.
+Kaden, U.S. (2022).
+Floodplain-Inundation-Calculator plugin for QGIS 3.
+Version 0.1.
 GitHub repository.
 Retrieved from https://github.com/usk92/Floodplain-Inundation-Calculator